Pseudodifferential operators and the Connes-Kasparov isomorphism: A Fourier Transform for Pseudodifferential Operators

 \section{A Fourier Transform for Pseudodifferential Operators}

-The purpose of this section is to analyze the $C^*$-category $\PSDO^*_{G,K}$ from the perspective of tempered representation theory, when $G$ is a real reductive group.
+The purpose of this section is to analyze the $C^*$-category $\PSDO^*_{G,K}$ from the perspective of tempered representation theory,.
 We shall construct a Fourier transform functor from $\PSDO^*_{G,K}$ to a new $C^*$-category, defined purely in terms of tempered representation theory, and we shall prove that it is an equivalence of categories for real reductive groups $G$ of real rank one (the story for higher-real rank groups is more complicated).

-From now on, and for the rest of the paper, we shall denote by $G$ a real reductive group.
-For definiteness we shall follow the definitions of Vogan in his monograph \cite{VoganGreenBook}.
-We shall denote by $K$ a maximal compact subgroup of $G$.
-We shall use the fact that the tempered unitary representations $\pi$ of $G$ are precisely those for which the formula
+\emph{From now on, and for the rest of the paper, we shall denote by $G$ a real reductive group.} For definiteness we shall follow the definition of real reductive group given by Vogan in his monograph \cite{VoganGreenBook}.
+As usual, we denote by $K$ a maximal compact subgroup of $G$.
+We shall say that a unitary representation $\pi$ of $G$ is \emph{tempered} if the formula

-determines a $C^*$-algebra representation of the reduced group $C^*$-algebra $C^*_r (G)$ as bounded operators on $H_\pi$.
-See \cite{CowlingHaagerupHowe}.
-When $\pi$ is irreducible or admissible,\footnote{A representation of $G$ is \emph{admissible} if it includes each irreducible representation of $K$ with at most finite multiplicity.} the range of this representation is included in the $C^*$-algebra $\mathfrak{K}(H_\pi)$ of compact operators on $H_\pi$.
+determines a $C^*$-algebra representation of the reduced group $C^*$-algebra $C^*_r (G)$ as bounded operators on $H_\pi$, or equivalently if and only if $\pi$ is weakly contained in the regular representation of $G$.
+It is shown in \cite{CowlingHaagerupHowe} that a unitary representation $\pi$ is tempered in this sense if and only if its $K$-finite matrix coefficient functions are tempered in the sense of Harish-Chandra.